richadd79/Building-Airflow-Data-Pipeline-with-AWS-S3-and-Snowflake/README.md

 # Building Airflow Data Pipeline with AWS S3 and Snowflake

 # Introduction
-This project sought to build a scheduling data ppipeline to load from S3 Bucket to modern data warehouse platform Snowflake.
+This project sought to build a scheduling data ppipeline to load data from S3 Bucket to modern data warehouse platform Snowflake.
 To ochestrate such a data pipeline between S3 and Snowflake, Apache Airflow an open-source workflow management platform is used to author and manage this pipleine while installed on Docker.